mr-sk/magentic-sandbox/README.md

     export OPENAI_API_KEY=”<yourkey>”
     source ~/.bashrc

+To Run:
+    // Easy
+    python3 command_execution

+`ls` the directory and rm the test.txt as needed.

 Todo
+* [] Have the commands execute in subdirectory on the local fs

+* [] Where the assertions are executed, could instead have the llm generate the asserts to validate the command and then we (in some environment) assert them.
+Additionally, then feed the error back into the llm and prompt it to fix.

-* [x] In `command_execution.py` when it attemps to execute the command, it just "creates directories" for each "command" it is suppose to be executing.
+* [FIXED] In `command_execution.py` when it attemps to execute the command, it just "creates directories" for each "command" it is suppose to be executing.
 The split() command ([list]) looks correct, but the subprocess.check_output(command) totally bombs.
 Need to fix this.

 Summary